Page Template

 You’re growing soft, Niko.
 Get the hell out while you can.

-Niko should trust his conscience more often.
+He should trust his conscience more often.
 He turned to leave only to be met with a disappointed glare from the ever-flamboyant Saban Liu.
 The petite Chinese man stood firmly planted in front of him.
 His intimidation tactics never worked on Niko, especially dressed in designer women’s attire.

 Saban had spent most of his life performing in drag and his reputation as a personal costumer had earned him an abundance of work with the elite entertainers.

-With Saban’s signature dramatics, the man threw his perfectly manicured hands on hips in confrontation mode.
+With his signature dramatics, the man threw his perfectly manicured hands on hips in confrontation mode.
 “I’m ashamed to say your lack of initiative is unflattering.
 I thought you were much sexier when you were the brooding, take-charge type.
 I’m not liking the runaway bandit bit.”

 “Not tonight, Saban.”

-Saban scoffed, eyes flashing.
-“When will you be in the mood?
-For Heaven’s sake, you’ve been searching for her for months and now that you’ve found Dove you need to tell her the truth.”
+“When will you be in the mood?”
+Saban’s eyes flashed.
+“For Heaven’s sake, you’ve been searching for her for months and now that you’ve found Dove you need to tell her the truth.”

 “So soon?”
-The smoky voice injected.
+The smoky voice halted his departure.

 “My, aren’t we friendly.”
 Dove gave him a sarcastic smile.

 “I was just leaving.”
-Niko growled.
+Niko moved but she blocked him.

-“Saban tells me you’re buying me a drink.
-Seeing as you’ve been ogling me during every performance, I think it’s the least you can do.
-Besides, you wouldn’t disappoint a girl would you?”
+Dove placed a hand on his forearm.
+“Not so fast, handsome.
+Saban tells me you’re buying me a drink.
+Seeing as you’ve been ogling me during every performance, I think it’s the least you can do.”
+Her smile brightened.
+“Besides, you wouldn’t disappoint a girl, would you?”

 Gorgeous was an understatement.
 Niko possessed chiseled features, a strong determined jaw, and a body that could only be maintained by a strict workout regimen.
 He wasn’t bulky but lean in all the areas that counted most.
-His dark almond eyes and warm complexion against spiky charcoal hair revealed an even more exotic appeal up close.
+His dark eyes and warm complexion against spiky charcoal hair revealed an even more exotic appeal up close.

 There was something to be said about dark and brooding strangers, they were a kind of trouble she didn’t need.
 Yet, she couldn’t help wanting to satiate the curiosity.
 Even now.

 “Your weapon of choice?”
-He asked without any signs of friendliness.

 She sat down, crossing her legs in a comfortable position before addressing him.